kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

         "arm64": "",
         "amd64": ""
     },
-    "ipRange": "10.0.0.0/16", // Optional, make sure to match your private network configuration and to use the cidr notation - if not set the hetzner cloud default will be used
+    "defaultSubnetIPRange": "10.0.0.0/16", // Optional, if not set the hetzner cloud default will be used - make sure this subnet exists within you private network and to use the cidr notation
     "nodeConfigs": {
         "pool1": { // This equals the pool name.
 Required for each pool that you have "cloudInit": "", // HCLOUD_CLOUD_INIT make sure it isn't base64 encoded twice ;]